top of page

 The verb 'consider' has its etymological roots in the Latin word 'considerare,' which is a combination of 'con-' meaning 'with' or 'thoroughly' and 'siderare' meaning 'to look at' or 'to observe.'
 This etymology aptly conveys the essence of 'consider' as the act of looking at or observing something thoroughly, implying a deliberate and careful examination of a particular idea, concept, situation, or perspective.
 It signifies a thoughtful process of contemplation, reflection, and weighing various aspects before arriving at a judgment or decision.
 The term 'consider' maintains its etymological connection to the concept of thorough examination and reflection, highlighting the importance of careful thought in decision-making and understanding.

-Find the meaning of consider
+Quiz: Find the meaning of the verb consider:

 Try Again!